 Programs & Services: School-based Health Centers

-In collaboration with the University of Michigan Health System and the Michigan Departments of Community Health and Education, the University of Michigan Health System funds and operates three school-based health centers in the Ann Arbor, Lincoln, and Ypsilanti public school systems.
+In collaboration with the University of Michigan Health System and the Michigan Departments of Community Health and Education, the University of Michigan Health System funds and operates six school-based health centers in the Ann Arbor, Lincoln, and Ypsilanti public school systems.
 Known as the Regional Alliance for Healthy Schools (RAHS), our community partnership also works with the Washtenaw County Public Health Department and other health care providers.

 UMHS RAHS School Based-Health Centers serve students and families at these public schools:

 - Ypsilanti Community High School

 - Ypsilanti Community Middle School